Solanagaming/Bullet_whitepaper/Bullet_Bonanza_Whitepaper.md

 ## **Web3 Integration**

-Bullet Bonanza leverages blockchain technology to redefine gaming rewards and participation:
+Our CTO project leverages blockchain technology to redefine gaming rewards and participation:

 ### **Wallet Connectivity:**
 - Players connect their Web3 wallets to access the game’s features, including betting, staking, and tracking rewards.